Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-In order to compute amplitudes we will need also to consider world-sheets with non-trivial topology.
-We have to be specially careful with fermions.
-Since they are represented by world-sheet spinors, we have to decide how to treat their spin structures.
-On a genus $g$ surface the first homology group has dimension $2g$.
-Once a spin structure is fixed, all others differ from the fixed one by some choice of boundary conditions along a basis of the homology cycles.
-Thus the number of spin structures is $2^{2g}$.
-They can be divided into even and odd depending on whether the number of holomorphic sections of the corresponding line bundle is even or odd.
-There are $2^{g-1}(2^{g}+1)$ even spin structures and $2^{g-1}(2^{g}-1)$ odd ones (for a detailed discussion of spin structures on Riemann surfaces see \cite{Fay}).
-The physical interpretation of the sum over spin structures is the implementation of the GSO projection.
-Reciprocally, the geometrical interpretation of the GSO projection lies on the sum over spin structures, the cancellation of modular anomalies.
-This is best illustrated by studying in some detail the case of genus one, the torus.
-The spin line bundles on the torus are flat line bundles and we can represent them simply in terms of boundary conditions on the two homology cycles.
-There are four possibilities schematically drawn below
+To compute amplitudes we need to consider world-sheets with arbitrary genus~$g$ and we have to be specially careful in properly handling the $2g$~spin structures of world-sheet fermion fields.
+As discussed in sec.~\ref{sec:operator_formalism}, spin structures are divided into even and odd depending on the number or zero modes of the Weyl operator or, equivalently, on whether the number of holomorphic sections of the corresponding line bundle is even or odd.
+There are $2^{g-1}(2^{g}+1)$ even spin structures and $2^{g-1}(2^{g}-1)$ odd ones (for a detailed discussion of spin structures on Riemann surfaces see ref.~\cite{Fay}).